arno-di-loreto/apihandyman.io/_posts/2016-09-10-the-api-stylebook.md

   - Design
   - API Stylebook
 ---
-I'm a thrilled to announce that [apistylebook.com](http://apistylebook.com) is now online.
+I'm a thrilled to announce that [apistylebook.com](http://apistylebook.com) is now online.<!--more-->

 > The API Stylebook aims to help API Designers to solve API design matters and build their API design guidelines by providing quick and easy access to selected and categorized resources.